Clint-WooliesX/TourismProject/README.md

 - baseStyle.css contains all the common styling
 - styles.css contains all unique styling for >901px
 - styleSmallScreen.css contains all unique styling for <900px
+- Other page specific stylesheets are also combined with base and screen size sheets.

 1. Javascript
    - Hides/shows the horizontal navigation menu